PhilipK/BoilR/Readme.md

 # BoilR

-BoilR automatically adds (almost) all your games to your Steam library.
+BoilR automatically adds (almost) all your games to your Steam library (including image art).

 ![BoilR Screenshot](screenshot_1.png)